If you are looking for ways to minimize loss of revenue due to abandoned shopping carts, you're in the right place.

 2. Write email copy that sells

-Now let's take a look at how you can create an abandoned cart email that brings many of your shoppers back to your website.
+Now let's take a look at how you can create an abandoned cart email subject lines that brings many of your shoppers back to your website.

 Tip 1: Use persuasive text